 - 1. Click and select a stream from the Stream Profile drop-down list. - 2.
 Type the IP Address and Port number of the unicast or multicast group for the decoding device that receives video streams from the camera. - 3.
 Select a Protocol type for the media stream. - 4.
-If you want the device to automatically establish the media stream that has been previously configured after the restart, Enable Persistent. - 5.
-To delete a stream, click iii. - 6.
+If you want the device to automatically establish the media stream that has been previously configured after the restart, Enable Persistent. - 6.
 Click OK to complete the settings.